https://www.thecrochetedmoon.com/ 53fe150fd294df6f58d24bd715ca9b06"/

 Double crochet stitches are basic crochet stitches that create an open, tall fabric and

 regardless of the project you are crocheting, this classic stitch will be your go-to stitch time and time again.
-Once again to the right is picture showing what a double looks like and below that is a video again by Crochet Guru showing the steps on how to complete the stitch.
+Once again to the right is picture showing what a double crochet stitch looks like.

 Keep Practicing!